Missions and Outreach

 Prison Ministry – There are two programs which St James’ has led for many years in Montgomery County.
 One is an inmate visitation program, sometimes called “Bible cart,” at the Montgomery County Correctional Facility (MCCF) in Clarksburg and the Montgomery Co.
 Detention Center (MCDC) in Potomac.
 Although there are many volunteers for MCCF, many who are Spanish speaking, there is a great need for more at MCDC.
 St. James’ works with Good News Jail and Prison Ministry as well.

 Mike Bohman of St. James’ leads a weekly 12-step program about relapse prevention at the Prerelease Reentry Service (PRRS) in Rockville.
 On average there are about 20 volunteers from various churches who visit MCCF (Clarksburg) weekly.
 We could really use volunteers to go to MCDC (Potomac).

 Bishop John Walker School for Boys – We have been a supporter of the school in SE Washington, in one of the poorest areas of the city.
 At Christmas, St. James’ coordinates an “angel tree” project to provide gifts for the boys, who also appreciate receiving cards from our community.
 The “angel tree” project is a joint collaboration between St. James’ church parishioners and families at the Children’s School.

 Bon Samaritain L’Acul – We have continued our relationship with our partner parish in Haiti, Bon Samaritain L’Acul.
 Because we have not had “boots on the ground” in Haiti we have relied on our other partner parish, St. John’s in Stamford, CT, for updated information.
-Folks from St. John’s travel there several times a year.
-Last year Bon Samaritain was elevated to the status of a Parish, as opposed to being a church within a parish.
-Pere Wildane, who was chosen to lead Bon Samaritain, has impressed the missioners from St. John’s by his hands-on involvement in work throughout the Parish, including reopening the medical clinic, working to successfully drill a new well, supplying medicine for the clinic, and many other areas.
-We are still hoping to have St. James’ members travel with St. John’s folks to this mission in the future.
+Folks from St. John’s travel there several times a year, and in 2018 two parishioners from St. James’ visited the Parish and met with Pere Wildane, then-leader of Bon Samaritain L’Acul.
+Our support has contributed to reopening the medical clinic, working to successfully drill a new well, supplying medicine for the clinic, and many other activities.